 Programs are designed for students ages 8 – 11 years old, but younger and older siblings are welcome to join.

-These programs will be available until the end of the 2019-2020 school year.
+These programs will be available throughout the summer this year!

 Select a time during these hours and enjoy a FREE 30-minute interactive session.
 There may be other families participating in your scheduled program.